datacamp/courses-introduction-to-python/chapter4.md

 test_function("print", 2, incorrect_msg = "You can print the shape of `np_baseball` like this: `np_baseball.shape`.")

 success_msg("Great!
-You're ready to convert the actual MLB data to a 2D Numpy array now!")
+You're ready to convert the actual MLB data to a 2D `numpy` array now!")
 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:5df25d0b7b
 ## Baseball data in 2D form

-You have another look at the MLB data and realize that it makes more sense to restructure all this information in a 2D Numpy array.
+You have another look at the MLB data and realize that it makes more sense to restructure all this information in a 2D `numpy` array.
 This array should have 1015 rows, corresponding to the 1015 baseball players you have information on, and 2 columns (for height and weight).

 The MLB was, again, very helpful and passed you the data in a different structure, a Python list of lists.
 In this list of lists, each sublist represents the height and weight of a single baseball player.
 The name of this embedded list is `baseball`.

-Can you store the data as a 2D array to unlock Numpy's extra functionality?
+Can you store the data as a 2D array to unlock `numpy`'s extra functionality?

 *** =instructions
-- Use [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array) to create a 2D Numpy array from `baseball`.
+- Use [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array) to create a 2D `numpy` array from `baseball`.
 Name it `np_baseball`.
 - Print out the `shape` attribute of `np_baseball`.

 *** =hint
 - `baseball` is already available in the Python environment.
-Call [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array) on it and store the resulting 2D Numpy array in `np_baseball`.
+Call [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array) on it and store the resulting 2D `numpy` array in `np_baseball`.
 - `np_baseball.shape` will give the dimensions of the `np_baseball`.
 Make sure to wrap a [`print()`](https://docs.python.org/3/library/functions.html#print) call around it.

 *** =pre_exercise_code